 - A direct-flight, round trip economy class international airfare (economy class) on an American carrier.

 - A monthly living expense stipend between US $2,710 and $3,145/month, depending on the U.S. city.

 - A one-time US $1,250.00 settling in, supply, and professional allowance.

 - Qualifying university lab and research fees of up to $3,000, as necessary.

 - No dependent support will be available.

-- Applicants must be Singaporean citizens or citizens of an ASEAN Member State.
+- Applicants must be Singaporean citizens or permanent residents.
 Applicants must be residing in an ASEAN Member State throughout the nomination and selection process, and must return to an ASEAN Member State upon completion of their U.S. stay.
 Non-Singaporean applicants must apply through their home country’s embassy or Fulbright Commission.

 - Applicants should be university faculty, foreign ministry and government officials, or professionals in the private sector, think tanks and other NGOs whose work focuses on U.S.-ASEAN issues.
 Applicants must have a significant record of scholarly or professional accomplishment.

 - Preference is given to applicants who have not had recent or substantial experience in the United States.

 - Applicants selected for a Fulbright grant are required to submit a Fulbright Medical History & Examination Report no later than 60 days prior to departure.